Maciej Świdzikowski

 Maciej Świdzikowski (born 9 September 1989) is a Polish former professional footballer who played as a defender.
-He is currently the sporting director of Polonia Nysa.
+He is currently the deputy director of Radomiak Radom's academy.

 Career

-He started his career with Radomiak Radom.
+Świdzikowski started his career with Radomiak Radom.

 On 11 July 2022, he left Radomiak for the first time in thirteen years to join V liga side Weszło Warsaw on a one-year loan spell.

 In August 2024, after leaving Weszło a month prior, Świdzikowski was announced as the new sporting director of IV liga Opole club Polonia Nysa.

+On 6 July 2026, he returned to Radomiak and was appointed the deputy director of their academy.